-137 Board composition Board composed entirely of directors who meet the criteria for independence from management.
-138 Percentage of operations in countries with high levels of opportunity to provide increased financial access N/A as we do not operate outside Kuwait.
+Board composed entirely of directors who meet the criteria for independence from management.
+N/A as we do not operate outside Kuwait.
 Kuwait is not under the medium level financial access category.
-139 Products or services that are considered to provide an added social value compared to standard products/services Our products and services seek to comply with social standards.
-The below branches offer tailored service that is suitable for the special needs customer such as the below: Handicap friendly access for branch and ATM 140 Incidents of violation or non-compliance with respect to directors No current or recent member of the board or a senior executive of Gulf Bank (and while serving at Gulf Bank) allegedly failed to act with honesty and integrity, nor has engaged in actions contrary to the interests of Gulf Bank and its shareholders, breached trust or confidence, nor engaged in criminal actions or actions that caused damage to the bank's reputation.
-141 Any shareholder-elected Directors stand for re-election at intervals greater than one year The term of the board of directors is three years, after which a new board is nominated and elected by the shareholders.
-Therefore, the current members can nominate for the board of directors again, and the membership tenure of the independent director shall not exceed two terms. as CBK Rules and regulations of Governance.
-142 Environmental risk associated with the industry exposures of the loan portfolio N/A 143 Loan modification options related to environmental operations N/A 144 Scope of the bribery and anti-corruption policy in place for suppliers As part of Third-Party Relationship Management due diligence (third party's) suppliers are evaluated.
-145 Incidents of conflicts of interests with respect to leadership There have been no instances of conflicts of interests that have been identified with respect to leadership.
-146 Scope of group-wide code of conduct policy specifically include corruption and bribery Bribery is considered under section 2.4 of the report 147 Whistleblower Policy Gulf Bank's Whistleblowing Policy and Procedure intend to encourage and enable employees to raise concerns / potential violation(s) to appropriate channels within the Bank including a mechanism to contact the Board Chairman and communicate their concerns regarding any potential violations, so as to allow independent investigation and monitoring of these concerns.
+Our products and services seek to comply with social standards.
+The below branches offer tailored service that is suitable for the special needs customer such as the below: Handicap friendly access for branch and ATM ATM with Braille keypad for the visually impaired.
+ATM with Headset jack for voice guidance commands, with audible instructions on how to conduct each transaction.
+Branch employees are ready to use sign language to communicate with the special needs customers Our support to SMEs provided in detail in: Section 3.5 SME support No current or recent member of the board or a senior exec- utive of Gulf Bank (and while serving at Gulf Bank) allegedly failed to act with honesty and integrity, nor has engaged in actions contrary to the interests of Gulf Bank and its shareholders, breached trust or confidence, nor engaged in criminal actions or actions that caused damage to the bank's reputation.
+The term of the board of directors is three years, after which a new board is nominated and elected by the shareholders.
+Therefore, the current members can nominate for the board of directors again, and the membership tenure of the inde- pendent director shall not exceed two terms. as CBK Rules and regulations of Governance.
+N/A N/A As part of Third-Party Relationship Management due dili- gence (third party's) suppliers are evaluated.
+There have been no instances of conflicts of interests that have been identified with respect to leadership.
+Bribery is considered under section 2.4 of the report Gulf Bank's Whistleblowing Policy and Procedure intend to encourage and enable employees to raise concerns / potential violation(s) to appropriate channels within the Bank including a mechanism to contact the Board Chairman and communi- cate their concerns regarding any potential violations, so as to allow independent investigation and monitoring of these concerns.
 All channels and mechanisms in place promise anonymity to the reporter.
-148 Scope of employee training on data security and/or privacy-related risks & procedures cover the Bank's contractors Employee training on data security covers the Bank's contractors, and training courses are run for both employees and contractors.
-Data Classification Guideline Training has been imparted to Gulf Bank's contractors 149 Entity has faced allegations that investors have not been given access to certain basic facts about the company, whether in the process of issuing new securities or following issuance.
-Or the company has faced substantive allegations of breaches of investor protection requirements (including in relation to offers it makes for third parties) None
+Employee training on data security covers the Bank's con- tractors, and training courses are run for both employees and contractors.
+Data Classification Guideline Training has been imparted to Gulf Bank's contractors 5 None